rahulsaamanth/rahulsaamanth/README.md

 **`!Polymath(Web/Mobile/Developer)**

-I'm an indie full stack web/mobile application developer, who has a little bit of professional work experience, and currently freelancing.
+I'm an indie full stack web/mobile application developer, has a little bit of professional work experience, and currently freelancing.
 Building myself and my own version of digital world one block at a time.
-And I always try to do things from scratch.

 ### 🧰 Languages and Tools